The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 Mac Black Friday deals

 It’s been a busy few weeks for the Mac, and with new models come fresh discounts.
-Let’s be clear though — Apple’s own processor, the M1, is mighty impressive, but it’s only available in the MacBook Air, 13-inch MacBook Pro and Mac Mini as of right now.
+Let’s be clear, though: Apple’s own processor, the M1, is mighty impressive, but it’s only available in the MacBook Air, 13-inch MacBook Pro and Mac Mini as of right now.
 Furthermore, the iMac, larger MacBook Pro, Mac Pro and iMac Pro are still going strong with Intel processors.
-The really good news is that current-gen and previous-gen, along with Silicon and Intel are all seeing discounts.
+The really good news is that current-gen and previous-gen models, along with Silicon and Intel, are all seeing discounts.

 iPad Black Friday Deals

+Looking for the best iPad deal?
+That’s the 8th Gen iPad which is down to just $299.
+The entry-level iPad normally starts at $329.
+It features a 10.2-inch Retina display with True Tone and it runs iPadOS 14 zippy fast.
+That’s thanks to the Apple-made A12 Bionic chip inside.
+Better yet, you can pick between gold, silver and space gray.
+It’s our top pick for a tablet as well.

-Amazon is joining in on the Apple savings, shaving off the price of a number of iPads.
-The new 4th Generation iPad Air with a colorful modern design and the A14 Bionic chip inside is seeing a rare discount.
+The new fourth-generation iPad Air with a colorful modern design and the A14 Bionic chip inside is seeing a rare discount.
 The 64GB Wi-Fi variant is discounted to $559 from $599 in Sky Blue, Silver and Green.
-The iPad Air features a 10.9-inch Retina display and the Touch ID sensor is located in the power button on the side.
+The iPad Air features a 10.9-inch Retina Display, and the Touch ID sensor is located in the power button on the side.

-If you aren’t after the latest, but still want one of the greatest, Apple’s 7th-Gen iPad is on sale on Expercom too ($419, originally $459; expercom.com).
+If you aren’t after the latest but still want one of the greatest, Apple’s seventh-gen iPad is on sale on Expercom too ($419, originally $459; expercom.com).
 This iPad shows off winning features like a Retina Display, along with Apple Pencil support.
 And while it contains an A10 Fusion chip (not Apple’s latest), there’s still more than enough speed and power for lighter gaming and browsing alike.

 - 10.2-Inch 7th-Gen Apple iPad, 32GB Wi-Fi ($419, originally $459; expercom.com)